What we found in our coronavirus research

-Following on from research we did in 2020, we launched a survey in April 2021 to find out how people with mental health problems are feeling and coping now.
+Following on from research we did in 2020, we launched a survey in April 2021 to find out how people with mental health problems were coping.

-We heard from almost 12,000 people across England and Wales about their experiences over the past year.
+We heard from almost 12,000 people across England and Wales.
+We found:

 "Since March 2020 my mental health deteriorated and by the end of 2020 I was at breaking point once again."